Irene-AA/monty/README.md

 # Monty Interpreter

 Monty 0.98 is a scripting language that is first compiled into Monty byte code (just like in Python).
-It relies on a unique stack, with specific instructions to manipulate it.
+It uses a unique stack, with specific instructions to manipulate it.

-The goal of this project is to create an interpreter for Monty ByteCode files, utilizing Stacks (LIFO) and Queues (FIFO).
+This project creates an interpreter for Monty ByteCode files, utilizing Stacks (LIFO) and Queues (FIFO).

 # Start